Asparkam - instructions for use. Overdose of asparkam is fatal

 Magnesium aspartate – 4 grams

-For injection - sorbitol and distilled water.
+For injections - sorbitol and distilled water.

-Normal conduction of the cardiac impulse;
+Normal conduction of cardiac impulses;

 Elasticity of blood vessels;

-Decreased blood viscosity;
+Reduced blood viscosity;

-Correction of metabolism in the heart muscle;
+Adjustment of metabolism in the heart muscle;

 Proper functioning of myocardial muscle contractions.

 Magnesium is the main component, which, in combination with other compounds, is responsible for the energy balance of the body, normalizes the balance of electrolytes, membrane permeability and neuromuscular excitability.
 In addition, magnesium is involved in cell division and growth.
-Its deficiency leads to lethargy and others side effects.
+Its deficiency leads to lethargy and other side effects.

 Not many people know that the drug “Asparkam” is prescribed mainly for patients who have a lack of potassium in the body.
 Why is there a deficiency of this element?
 There may be several reasons: